ppfeufer/pp-wp-basic-security/README.md

 [![Translation status](https://weblate.ppfeufer.de/widget/wordpress-plugins/pp-wp-basic-security/multi-auto.svg)](https://weblate.ppfeufer.de/engage/wordpress-plugins/)

-Do you want to help translate this app into your language or improve the existing translation? - [Join our team of translators][weblate engage]!
+Do you want to help translate this plugin into your language or improve the existing translation? - [Join our team of translators][weblate engage]!

 <!-- Links -->